sanskar0901/VaiRoga/README.md

 ## About Our Product 🔧

-VaiRoga is combined by using to words Vai derived from Vaidya means “Doctor” and Roga means “Disease”.
+VaiRoga is combined by using two words Vai derived from Vaidya means “Doctor” and Roga means “Disease”.

 It is web app and android app for doctors and patients to communicate with each other conveniently in the face of pandemic.
 <img src=".\assets\images\img1.png" width=900>